-638 In its Final Order approving the 2022 Long-Term Plan, the Commission approved the IPA's commitment in its Response to Objections to adjust the use of the term "minority" in this section, so as to avoid confusion between the characteristics of Equity Eligible Persons versus the characteristics traditionally associated with "minority" populations, specifically race and ethnicity, which are not qualifying characteristics of EEPs.
+649 In its Final Order approving the 2022 Long-Term Plan, the Commission approved the IPA's commitment in its Response to Objections to adjust the use of the term "minority" in this section, so as to avoid confusion between the characteristics of Equity Eligible Persons versus the characteristics traditionally associated with "minority" populations, specifically race and ethnicity, which are not qualifying characteristics of EEPs.
 See Docket No. 22-0231, Final Order dated July 14, 2022 at 159; IPA Response at 130.

-projects, job training and apprenticeships of the residents of underserved communities throughout the State of Illinois.
+The Agency will consider an assertive, sincere, and results-oriented action taken by the applicant to comply with the minimum equity standards due diligence.
+The purpose of an entity demonstrating due diligence is to promote the support of equitable access to employment on local energy solar projects, job training and apprenticeships of the residents of underserved communities throughout the State of Illinois.
 In an instance where full compliance is not attainable, the Agency will accept a written, detailed explanation of why the applicant was incapable of contracting an equity eligible person or Equity Eligible contractor.
 Use of the Energy Equity Workforce Database developed by the Agency will not alone qualify as sufficient due diligence.
 The program participant must provide copies of all interactions proving such challenges and a signed attestation affirming the information provided is truthful accurate and complete.

 Given the breadth of factors at issue in a waiver assessment and the need for transparency of the waver evaluation process, the Agency will conduct a stakeholder feedback process to design a more detailed waiver application and assessment process.
-In its Final Order, the ICC directed the Agency to assess each waiver request based upon a quantitative scoring system.639 The Agency intends for that scoring system to include the criteria enumerated above, with each criterion earning a discrete number of points, though it reserves the right to adjust the criteria based on stakeholder feedback (excluding any criteria expressed in Section 1-75(c-10) directly).
+In its Final Order, the ICC directed the Agency to assess each waiver request based upon a quantitative scoring system.650 The Agency intends for that scoring system to include the criteria enumerated above, with each criterion earning a discrete number of points, though it reserves the right to adjust the criteria based on stakeholder feedback (excluding any criteria expressed in Section 1-75(c-10) directly).
 The stakeholder feedback process will seek input on both the format of waiver applications and the design of the scoring system for waiver approval.
 The Agency intends to hold that stakeholder process in early 2023, well before the Minimum Equity Standard goes into effect on June 1, 2023.